kbroman/BMI884/syllabus.md

 **Grading scale**: 92-100 (A), 87-91 (AB), 82-86 (B), 77-81 (BC), 70-76
 (C), 60-69 (D), <60 (F)

-Students are encouraged to discuss course content and homework assignments with each other, but the article summaries and homework assignments are to be each student’s own, separate work.
+Students are encouraged to discuss course content with each other.

 ### Assignments